catherinepope/papermod/content/workshops/resources/what-should-you-include-in-a-narrative-cv.md

 ## Thinking about your audience

-With storytelling, you should think about your audience.
+With storytelling, you start by thinking about your audience.
 In this case, it's the members of the funding panel.
 What do they want to know about **you** when they're reading your application?
 Well, they're almost certainly looking for:

 - **Relevant experience.** Do you have the skills to carry out the research?
 Enthusiasm isn't enough.
 - **Track record of successfully delivering projects.** Skills aren't enough, either.
 Funders want to know you can *finish* this research.